Divy1211/AoE2DE_UGC_Guide/docs/general/xs/bugs.md

 }
 ```

-## 11. xsChatData Has a Few Weird Quirks
+## 12. xsChatData Has a Few Weird Quirks

 1. Cannot escape `%` symbols in the message, since they are considered special characters because of the `%d` and `%f` usage.

     ```java
     void main() {
-        xsChatData("this % will not appear in game");
+        // prints `this  will not appear in game` xsChatData("this % will not appear in game");

-        xsChatData("neither will this \% appear in game");
+        // prints `neither will this \ appear in game` xsChatData("neither will this \% appear in game");
     }
     ```